openshift-cs/rosaworkshop/README.md

-# Open Shift Dedicated Workshop
+# Amazon Red Hat OpenShift Workshop

-This is a lab to become familiar with OpenShift Dedicated.
+This is a lab to become familiar with Amazon Red Hat OpenShift.
 See the [Introduction](/OSD4/index.md) for more details or visit us at http://osdworkshop.io.